 The Crucible isn’t just for adults.
-Last year nearly 3,000 young people came here to explore their creativity in classes, camps, workshops, internships, and field trips.
+Last year nearly 3,000 young people came to our studios to explore their creativity in classes, camps, workshops, internships, and field trips.
 Our unique hands-on educational opportunities are a great way to fire up young imaginations and open new doors to personal growth.

 Spring Break and Summer Camps